-Here’s the latest on Helen DeWitt and the prize situation.
+Here’s what’s known about the latest news on Helen DeWitt declining a literary prize:

 Sources